 - Information on reporting options including external third party reporting

-- Information about on- and off-campus resources such as financial aid, legal support, emergency housing, sexual health etc.
+- Information about on- and off-campus resources such as counselling referrals, financial aid, legal support, emergency housing, sexual health etc.

 - Support for faculty and staff in responding to disclosures